mkp170791/numpy/doc/source/reference/routines.matlib.rst

-.. module:: numpy.matlib
+.. module:: numpy_demo.matlib

-Matrix library (:mod:`numpy.matlib`)
+Matrix library (:mod:`numpy_demo.matlib`)
 ************************************

-.. currentmodule:: numpy
+.. currentmodule:: numpy_demo

-This module contains all functions in the :mod:`numpy` namespace, with the following replacement functions that return :class:`matrices
+This module contains all functions in the :mod:`numpy_demo` namespace, with the following replacement functions that return :class:`matrices
 <matrix>` instead of :class:`ndarrays <ndarray>`.

-.. currentmodule:: numpy
+.. currentmodule:: numpy_demo

-Functions that are also in the numpy namespace and return matrices
+Functions that are also in the numpy_demo namespace and return matrices

 .. autosummary::